 Vaginal dysbiosis appears in many forms, including yeast infections and aerobic vaginitis (AV).

-Your vagina is not an isolated piece of your machinery; it is supported by your entire body.
+Your vagina is not an isolated area; your entire body supports it.
 There are lots of reasons why the balance of your vaginal flora may change for the worse, including:

 Many bacteria build biofilms.
 Think of it like a perspex case that covers the vaginal cells, protecting the bacteria from treatments and other bacteria (antibiotics).